 Taken aback, he releases a long sigh.
 “I killed someone, many years ago.
 And my child isn’t born.
 Nothing happened like it should.”

 “Wait wait wait…”, she replied, raising from her chair.
-“Take a step back.
+“Let’s take a step back.
 You came to me for help, please be as descriptive as possible”

 Releasing a sigh, he replies “I’m not asking for help.
-Even though you’re acting a bit too self-righteous, I really want you to listen.
-That’s the thing.”
+Even though you’re being a little prick, I really want you to listen.”